 - prospects for advancement or promotion.16

-This pattern of behavior might consist of a series of acts which, individually, would not be enough to constitute retaliation–but do add up to unlawful FEHA retaliation when they are taken as a whole.17
+This pattern of behavior might consist of a series of acts that, individually, would not be enough to constitute retaliation — but that, when taken as a whole, add up to unlawful FEHA retaliation.17

 However, minor or trivial behavior that is likely only to anger or upset you–but is not likely to affect your job prospects or performance–does not count as an “adverse action” for purposes of FEHA retaliation law.18